 This abbreviation is written in US terminology using Craft Yarn Council abbreviations.

 Step 2: Yarn over and insert hook in the 4th chain from hook, yarn over again, and pull up a loop.

 You will have three loops on your hook.

-Step 3: Yarn over and pull through the three loops on hook.
+Step 3: Yarn over and pull through the three loops on the hook.

-This is how a row of half double crochet stitches looks like.
+This is what a row of half-double crochet stitches looks like.

 And this is how you crochet the Half Double Crochet.
 If you found this tutorial helpful, please share and Pin it!
 Follow me on Pinterest here.